Our Vision & Mission

 Ensuring skilled attendants at all births.

 This is considered to be the single most critical intervention for ensuring safe motherhood.
 When women have access to quality prenatal care they can have healthier pregnancies.
 While undisturbed birth proceeds normally for the vast majority of women who are in good health, all women deserve to have a skilled attendant present to recognize problems early and to intervene and manage complications should they occur.
 Skilled care can be by physician, midwife, nurse, or Doula.
-Each of these maternity care providers have distinct skills which are valuable and essential for healthy birthing, and should be available for all childbearing persons, regardless of income or insurance status.
+Each of these maternity care providers has distinct skills which are valuable and essential for healthy birthing and should be available for all childbearing persons, regardless of income or insurance status.

 Creating opportunities for women’s economic empowerment and vocational development in communities of color.

-We work within regions of Los Angeles and Africa where birth outcomes are the worst and provide vocational training for persons who would like careers in maternal and infant health, or to improve the health of their community’s mothers and infants.
+We work within regions of Los Angeles where birth outcomes are the worst and provide vocational training for persons who would like careers in maternal and infant health or to improve the health of their community’s mothers and infants.

 Promoting compassionate, harmonic birthing environments for families.